oyaron/NGSF/readme.md

 # To run one object
 The user must make sure to have a template bank to look at.
-The new template bank can be downloaded from WISeREP [here](https://www.wiserep.org/content/wiserep-getting-started#supyfit)
+The new template bank can be downloaded from WISeREP [here](https://www.wiserep.org/content/wiserep-getting-started#supyfit).

-The user must download the full superfit folder and place the bank inside of it, also any spectra to be analized.
-The user only changes the parameters from the jason file already withing the folder, the following is an explanation of the parameters.
+The user must download the full superfit folder and place the bank inside it, also any spectra to be analyzed.
+The user only changes the parameters from the json file already within the folder, the following is an explanation of the parameters.

 ## The parameters of the fit